 - Rather than providing full-fledged virtualization of the entire Android OS, ARChon comes into play inside the Google Chrome runtime.

-- Although app support is still minimal till the writing of this guide, developers can quickly re-build their Android applications for running in this Linux Android Emulator.
+- Although app support is minimal until this guide’s writing, developers can quickly re-build their Android applications for running in this Linux Android Emulator.

 - The open source nature of this enigmatic Android emulator Linux lets developers experiment with the software and modify it according to their liking.

-- The ability to emulate Android apps without the need for any dedicated Virtual Machine places ARChon among the best Android Emulators for Linux to run into older systems.
+- The ability to emulate Android apps without any dedicated Virtual Machine places ARChon among the best Android Emulators for Linux to run into older systems.